 By Jen Breeding

-In this article, you’ll learn why content is essential to local service businesses and 4 steps you can take immediately to improve your local online visibility:
+Learn why content is essential to local business SEO and 5 steps you can take immediately to improve your local online visibility:

 - Understanding User Intent